Prison rape in the United States: Politics

-The US has been proven to imprison, "a larger percentage of its population than any other country in the world except the Seychelles whose population is 0.03% of the United States'.
-Inmates in America are, "at least three times more likely to have HIV/AIDS than the general US population".
-The authors of a study published in 2014 in Health Affairs, "surveyed the medical directors of the 50 state prison systems and 40 of the largest jails in the country" and "found that only 19% of the prison systems and 35% of the jails provided opt-out HIV testing".
-Those are tests in which all, "inmates are tested unless they specifically decline".
+The US has been proven to imprison "a larger percentage of its population than any other country in the world except the Seychelles, whose population is 0.03% of the United States'."
+Inmates in America are "at least three times more likely to have HIV/AIDS than the general US population".
+The authors of a study published in 2014 in Health Affairs "surveyed the medical directors of the 50 state prison systems and 40 of the largest jails in the country" and "found that only 19% of the prison systems and 35% of the jails provided opt-out HIV testing".
+Those are tests in which all "inmates are tested unless they specifically decline".
 Timothy Flanigan, a Brown University infectious disease specialist, pointed out that "other countries have a much more proactive approach" than the US.
-He added that, "unfortunately, our jail and prison systems are governed largely by cities and states": they're not federal.
-The privatization of correctional facilities can be harmful to the public health, the incentive to screen and treat inmates at a cost is low.
-Condoms are, "an inexpensive way to minimize the risk of HIV transmission in jails and prisons, but few state prison systems and only some of the largest jails provide them".
+He added that, "unfortunately, our jail and prison systems are governed largely by cities and states"; they're not federal.
+The privatization of correctional facilities can be harmful to public health, yet the incentive to screen and treat inmates at a cost is low.
+Condoms are "an inexpensive way to minimize the risk of HIV transmission in jails and prisons, but few state prison systems and only some of the largest jails provide them".

-People largely, deeply misunderstand the gravity of prison rape.
-There are many issues caused by rape in prison, including the fact that it, "undermines the authority structure in prison settings".
-Some victims, "find that sexual predators control their lives more so than...the institutional authority".
-The disturbingly high prevalence of rape in correctional facilities, "produces a perception in the general public that prisons are chaotic, not secure; jails and prisons should be places where crimes are paid for, not committed".
-It is also important to acknowledge that, "a rampant prison rape culture increases levels of violence in and out of prisons".
-Prison rape has, "long been recognized as a contributing factor in fights, homicides, insurrections, and other forms of institutional violence".
+People largely misunderstand the gravity of prison rape.
+There are many issues caused by rape in prison, including the fact that it "undermines the authority structure in prison settings".
+Some victims "find that sexual predators control their lives more so than... the institutional authority".
+The high prevalence of rape in correctional facilities "produces a perception in the general public that prisons are chaotic, not secure; jails and prisons should be places where crimes are paid for, not committed".
+Additionally, "a rampant prison rape culture increases levels of violence in and out of prisons".
+Prison rape has "long been recognized as a contributing factor in fights, homicides, insurrections, and other forms of institutional violence".
 Prison rape also creates a public health problem.
 Following traumatic events, "victims require physical and mental health treatment both while in prison and after they have been released".
-It also, "furthers the spread of communicable diseases, such as HIV, AIDS, tuberculosis, and hepatitis B and C, both in and out of prison".
-The, "physical and psychological problems resulting from prison rape also make it difficult for former inmates to keep steady jobs or to assimilate back into the normal routines of life".
+It also "furthers the spread of communicable diseases, such as HIV, AIDS, tuberculosis, and hepatitis B and C, both in and out of prison".
+The "physical and psychological problems resulting from prison rape also make it difficult for former inmates to keep steady jobs or to assimilate back into the normal routines of life".